ironspectretr/IronTrust-Habit-Tracker/README.md

 ## 📦 How to Install (Android)

-1. Download the latest `.apk` from the Releases section (ComingSoon).
+1. Using Capacitor , build apk at Android Studio. (https://github.com/ionic-team/capacitor)
 2. Install it on your Android device.
 3. Start tracking your habits offline!

 ## 🌍 Live Demo

-You can view the live version here:
+You can view the live version here: https://ironspectretr.github.io/IronTrust-Habit-Tracker/

 ---